Skip to Main Content

 Go back to the top of the page

-Heart and lung issues in children can cause a range of symptoms, which may look similar from one condition to the next.
-As a result, these conditions can be a challenge to diagnose.
-A highly skilled, multidisciplinary medical team can help get you to a diagnosis and then, a treatment plan.
+Heart and lung issues in children, like pulmonary hypertension, can cause a range of symptoms, which may look like many other conditions.
+As a result, pulmonary hypertension can be a challenge to diagnose.
+A highly skilled, multidisciplinary medical team can help you get a diagnosis and a treatment plan.

-There are different types of PAH, which can begin in childhood or adulthood.
+There are different types of pulmonary hypertension, which can begin in childhood or adulthood.

 Idiopathic PAH (IPAH) is PAH that occurs without a clear cause.
 IPAH is relatively rare.